Publication: Topic areas

 When considering residents in urban, suburban, and rural locations, which has a stronger impact on shaping confidence in the local police: perceptions of local incivilities, or perceived legitimacy of how police act locally?
 Brian Lawton and I sought an answer to this question in a 2012 publication, and simultaneously considered implications of confidence in the police for broader confidence in the criminal justice system.

 In residents’ views of police, there are at least two broad dimensions, assessed effectiveness and assessed legitimacy/fairness.
 Of course, there are additional components as well.
-But if we focus on these two broad dimensions, consider different types of residents, such as Black and White, and include different types of places, such as urban versus suburban locations, do we find the same connections between these two broad dimensions for different types of people in different types of places?
+But if we focus on these two broad dimensions, consider different types of residents, such as Blacks and Whites, and include different types of places, such as urban versus suburban locations, do we find the same connections between these two broad dimensions for different types of people in different types of places?
 Brian Wyant, Brian Lockwood, and I considered this question in a 2015 publication.

 Work on policing has also addressed evaluation of police operations.
 Works over the past few years, in collaboration with Jerry Ratcliffe and Liz Groff have examined the effectiveness of different police tactics including foot patrol in hotspots (2015) and predictive policing (2020).
 A recent publication (2020) on statistical pitfalls with predictive policing sought to incorporate into the discussion community perspectives, thinking about how to fold together social justice metrics along with the effectiveness metrics when developing an overall evaluation of how well predictive policing might work and what the community costs might be.